Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Introduction

 Population-based metaheuristic optimisation algorithms like multi-objective evolutionary algorithms (MOEAs) are widely-used existing techniques that can efficiently perform design space exploration and ultimately find a set of Pareto-optimised solutions.
-Many publications exist on applying evolutionary algorithms (EAs) or genetic algorithms (GAs) to VLSI design optimisation from the system level down to the physical level, which also includes optimisation and design space exploration on individual design levels, such as standard cell library depletion~\cite{ricci2007evolutionary}, macro-cell placement and optimisation~\cite{rahim2008performance}, gate-sizing-based soft error optimisation~\cite{sheng2009soft}, netlists partitioning~\cite{sait2006evolutionary}, circuit equivalence checking~\cite{vasicek2011global} and system-on-chip (SoC) design space optimisation~\cite{palesi2002multi}~\cite{ascia2002framework }.
-An automated multi-objective optimisation flow crossing different design levels from a global point of view is needed to recover performance which may otherwise lost in generic overheads.
-However, limited research focuses on investigating multi-objective evolutionary optimisation techniques fully integrated into state-of-the-art commercial digital EDA flows.
-This paper proposes a population-based evolutionary searching approach to balance the optimisation among multiple objectives through refining drive strengths of logic gates and applies it to the standard digital flow to enhance the design solution in the loop.
+Many publications exist on applying evolutionary algorithms (EAs) or genetic algorithms (GAs) to VLSI design process from the system level down to the physical level, which also includes optimisation and design space exploration on individual design levels, such as standard cell library depletion~\cite{ricci2007evolutionary}, macro-cell placement optimisation~\cite{rahim2008performance}, gate-sizing-based soft error optimisation~\cite{sheng2009soft}, netlists partitioning~\cite{sait2006evolutionary}, circuit equivalence checking~\cite{vasicek2011global} and system-on-chip (SoC) design space optimisation~\cite{palesi2002multi}~\cite{ascia2002framework}.

+However, limited research investigates how multi-objective optimisation techniques can fully integrate into industrial synthesis, place and route flows, and how well MOEAs can work in optimising designs down to physical layouts.
+An automated multi-objective optimisation flow crossing different design levels from a global perspective is required to recover performance which may otherwise be lost in generic overheads spread across the hierarchical design process.

+This paper proposes a population-based evolutionary search to maintain the optimisation in multiple objectives through refining drive strengths of logic gates and applies it to a standard digital flow to enhance the design solution in the loop.
+Due to scaling behaviour of the problem domain and the optimisation algorithm, the proposed optimisation approach is best-suited for multi-objective design of IP/block-level circuits.
 The main contributions of this work are summarised as follows: 1) A multi-objective (MO) EDA optimisation framework, fully-compatible with an industrial digital flow from logic synthesis to physical implementation.
 2) Global tuning of standard cell drive strength mapping using parameterised gate-level circuit netlists.
-3) Improved coverage of the feasible design space providing a set of Pareto-optimised solutions.
-4) Enhanced trade-off design solutions with improved PPA.
+3) Enhanced trade-off design solutions with improved PPA metrics.
+4) A methodology to seed the MOEA with a solution population across different circuit topologies for multi-objective design space optimisation.
+5) Improved coverage of the feasible design space providing a set of Pareto-optimised solutions.